gvsem/Deltas/GoogleTests/lib/docs/advanced.md

     choose a unique message for `SCOPED_TRACE`.
 You can simply use `""`.
 4. You can use `SCOPED_TRACE` in an inner scope when there is one in the outer scope.
-In this case, all active trace points will be included in the failure messages, in reverse order they are encountered.
+In this case, all active trace points will be included in the failure messages, in inverse order they are encountered.
 5. The trace dump is clickable in Emacs - hit `return` on a line number and you'll be taken to that line in the source file!